scipy/scipy.org/www/scipylib/building/windows.rst

 Now that you have obtained the libraries that you want to use to build NumPy and SciPy, it is now necessary to link those libraries to NumPy and SciPy so that they will be used during the building process.
 There are two ways to do this.
-First, you can store them in the "standard" locations which correspond either to your ``Lib`` directory of your Python installation or one of your ``lib`` directories (e.g. ``/usr/lib``) if you are using Cygwin_.
+First, you can store them in the "standard" locations, which correspond either to the ``Lib`` directory of your Python installation or one of your ``lib`` directories (e.g. ``/usr/lib``) if you are using Cygwin_.
 To determine the "standard" locations on your computer, navigate to the top-most level of your NumPy or SciPy directory and run ``python setup.py config``, and the output will show you where Python is searching for libraries.

 The other option is to create a configuration file, either called ``site.cfg`` or ``.numpy-site.cfg``.
-If you are building both NumPy and SciPy, you should store it in your ``C:\Users\{username}`` directory in your native Windows environments or your ``$HOME`` or ``~`` directory if you are using Cygwin_.
-If you are just building NumPy, you can just store it in the same directory as the ``setup.py`` file.
+If you are building both NumPy and SciPy, you should store it in your ``C:\Users\{username}`` directory of your native Windows environment or your ``$HOME`` or ``~`` directory if you are using Cygwin_.
+If you are just building NumPy, you can store it in the same directory as the topmost ``setup.py`` file.
 Before filling it in, make sure that your configuration file can be detected by filling it with some invalid text (e.g. "asdf") and then run ``python setup.py config`` again.
-An exception will be thrown because Python won't be able to parse your configuration file.
+An exception should be thrown because Python won't be able to parse your configuration file.

 Depending on which library you use, the exact specifics of the configuration file will vary.
 The ``site.cfg.example``